iyobo/pouchorm/README.md

 The definitive ORM for working with PouchDB.

-The Pouch/Couch database ecosystem is still the best choice for client-side products that need the complex (and seemingly oxymoronic) sibling-features of Offline-First **and** Realtime collaboration.
+The Pouch/Couch database ecosystem is a great choice for client-side products that need the complex (and seemingly oxymoronic) sibling-features of Offline-First **and** Realtime collaboration.

 But the base pouchDB interface is rather bare and oft-times painful to work with.